What is a Pow-Wow? Meaning, origins, and role in Indigenous cultures

 Origin of the term Pow-Wow

-Traditional Pow-Wow and Competitive Pow-Wow
+Traditional Pow-Wows and Competitive Pow-Wows

 There are two main forms of Pow-Wow:

-Traditional Pow-Wow
+Traditional Pow-Wows

 - • Focused on spirituality, transmission, and gathering